 APE_SPD.1.3C The security problem definition shall describe the OSPs.

-APE_SPD.1-3 The evaluator shall check that the security problem definition describes the OSPs.
+APE_SPD.1-3 The evaluator shall examine that the security problem definition describes the OSPs.
 195 If all security objectives are derived from assumptions and/or threats only, OSPs need not be present in the PP. In this case, this work unit is not applicable and therefore considered to be satisfied.
 196 The evaluator determines that OSP statements are made in terms of rules or guidelines that must be followed by the TOE and/or its operational environment.
 197 The evaluator determines that each OSP is explained and/or interpreted in sufficient detail to make it clearly understandable; a clear presentation of policy statements is necessary to permit tracing security objectives to them.
 APE_SPD.1.4C The security problem definition shall describe the assumptions about the operational environment of the TOE.
-APE_SPD.1-4 The evaluator shall examine the security problem definition to determine that it describes the assumptions about the operational environment of the TOE.
-198 If there are no assumptions, this work unit is not applicable and is therefore considered to be satisfied.
-199 The evaluator determines that each assumption about the operational environment of the TOE is explained in sufficient detail to enable consumers to determine that their operational environment matches the assumption.
-If the assumptions are not clearly understood, the end result may be that the TOE is used in an operational environment in which it will not function in a secure manner.
+APE_SPD.1.4C APE_SPD.1-4 · · · · · · · · · · · · · · · · · · · operational environment of the TOE.
+The evaluator shall examine the security problem definition to determine that it describes the assumptions about the operational environment of the